appijumbo/CSC/README.md

 ### 5) Coding the site
 ####Choosing a dynamic or static website - Wordpress or Jekyll
 It was clear that the site would need to interact with users, thus on the face of it a dynamic website was required.
-However it was unclear if a complete Wordpress or Jekyll site would be best.
+However should a traditional Wordpress solution or would a more modern approach using a static site builder such as Jekyll be best?
 Wordpress is well established and has a customer facing platform so initially the site was developed with Wordpress in mind.

+####Wordpress design

 Wishing to keep code focused, a [static site](https://github.com/appijumbo/ToastStatic/tree/gh-pages) was built first, then convert to a [Wordpress version](https://github.com/appijumbo/ToastWordpress)

-####Wordpress design
-The [final wordpress development version](https://github.com/appijumbo/ToastWordpress) requires a local wordpress server is required.
-In this case Mamp was used.
+The final Wordpress development version requires a local Wordpress server is required such as [Mamp](https://www.mamp.info/en/downloads/).

+The process to convert a static site into a Wordpress site requires many changes to the code.
+Ata basic level splitting the header, main part and footer into separate files and re-saving them instead of html as php formats.
+Furthermore various Wordpress ‘hooks’ need to be included to enable php functions.

+A [bootstrap 3 theme](https://startbootstrap.com/template-overviews/freelancer/) was used as a template for building the site.
+However this may have been a little ‘over kill’ in hindsight.
+Also the theme use standard CSS and not Sass.
+In future a Sass orientated process is preferred simply because the bootstrap css takes more Kb to download than what is actually used on the site.

+Here a good explanation for [converting a Bootstrap 3 theme to Wordpress](https://www.youtube.com/watch?v=OQY3dNHLt1I&list=PLtwuv70Lf-ZlTLcr0y9TdmcmfhzMUywsX&index=26) which considers most of these factors.

-Improving the form with UK regEx for telephone numbers
+####Improving the form with UK regEx for telephone numbers
+Smaller improvements included changing the RegEx expressions inside the